joeromero/docs/maps_api.md

    -d @template.json \
    'https://docs.cartodb.com/tiles/template/:template_name?api_key=APIKEY'
 ```

-A template with the same name will be updated, if any.
+If any template has the same name, it will be updated.

 The response would be like this:
 ```js